How to get to Lake Sarez

-I visited Tajikistan in both 2016 and 2017 and finally made it to the lake the second time around.
-I had been interested in visiting on my first trip, however I couldn’t track down much to any information on it.
+I’ve visited Tajikistan several times now and made it to the lake the second time around.
+I had been interested in visiting on my first trip, however, I couldn’t track down much to any information on it.

 In 2015 the Tajik government began allowing foreigners to visit Lake Sarez after having forbid it for 15 years.